MrPontiac/Maze-Game/README.md

 # Maze-Test
-This is just a small Maze Game made in Java with a seed system, a bad seed system, and a (relatively dumb) AI
+This is just a small Maze Game made in Java with a seed system, a bad seed system (as in unsolveable mazes), and a (relatively dumb) AI
 * Main is the main runner class for the program
 * Create creates a 2d Char Array
 * Seed adds m and P